17 BEST Things To Do in Miraflores Lima, Peru

 Parque-Kennedy-Miraflores-Peru-Things-To-Do

-While there are many things to do in Miraflores Peru, there is only one if you are a cat-lover – visiting Kennedy Park or Parque Kennedy in Spanish.
+While there are many things to do in Miraflores Peru, there is only one if you are a cat-lover – visiting Kennedy Park or Parque Kennedy.

 Kennedy Park is the home of numerous stray cats.
 But unlike stray cats that are not taken care of, these stray cats in Kennedy Park are well-maintained.
 Park officials periodically do check-ups, feed them, and give them water.